5 Undeniable Reasons People Hate Motion Platforms

 • 4.
 Properly follow motion cues… Why doesn’t the motion platform follow the system?

-Properly follow motion cues… if the motion platform via software does not properly follow the motion cues from the Host computer (X-Plane, Prepared, MS Flight Sim, and the like) or have the CG of the aircraft in the proper place, the system is basically worthless.
-It can induce motion sickness and keep the pilot from actually being able from flying the aircraft (for more information on reducing motion sickness in a flight trainer, check out this article).
-If it does not follow motion cues for an entertainment type ride, the ride could possibly be ok, but not perform to the best of its ability (same problem as the aircraft - if the CG doesn't match the visual system, the system will not work properly).
+Properly follow motion cues…If the motion platform is unable to properly follow the motion cues from the Host computer such as X-Plane, Prepared, MS Flight Sim, etc., or if the CG (center of gravity) of the aircraft is not in the correct position, then the system becomes ineffective.
+It may even cause motion sickness and hinder the pilot from being able to fly the aircraft.
+If the motion platform does not follow motion cues for an entertainment ride, the ride may be acceptable, but it will not function at its best.
+The same problem as with the aircraft arises - if the CG does not match the visual system, the system will not perform properly.
+For more information on how to reduce motion sickness in a flight trainer, you can check out this article.

 So what can you do to fix these problems?

 When looking into a motion platform for a system, one should consider all of these problems.
-Cost, installation and maintenance will always be a problem.
+Cost, installation, and maintenance will always be a problem.
 The question one should ask themselves is what are they getting with the system?
 Can the manufacturer provide cost data for the system?
 Check out our Ultimate Checklist for buying a Motion Platform for more information on specifics to ask.

 The manufacturer should know how to make the motion platform operate properly so that it follows the motion cues and keeps simulator sickness to a minimum.
 A good example of whether or not the motion platform is performing well is to have the pilot fly the system without the motion on and then with the motion on.
 If the pilot is having to overcorrect while flying the simulator, the motion is typically the problem.
 Making sure that the motion platform is properly tuned is critical to the flight simulation.
-This can be used for space docking, land vehicle training and the like as it applies to all of it.
+This can be used for space docking, land vehicle training, and the like as it applies to all of it.

 For more information on all of our products and services, please check out our complete product line here.